 Tips to Strengthen Your Visual Branding Through MusicJune 03, 2020

 A study by Oxford professor and psychologist Charles Spence shows just how much there is to be gained by mixing music and visuals in the right way.
 His work indicates that the emotional message related through properly combined sound and visuals has an effective impact around 1,207%. ”But if you get the cues wrong, it will suppress senses,” says Spence.
-A lot of visual stimulation and only a little auditory stimulation could result in diminished visual impact, of as much as 86%, says Spence.
+“A lot of visual stimulation and only a little auditory stimulation could result in diminished visual impact, of as much as 86%”.

 It is also important to distinguish between ‘corporate sounds’ and ‘commercial music’.
-Understanding the difference between the two and using it to your advantage can help bridge the gap between them by developing a larger range of soundscapes for your brand.
+Understanding the difference between the two and using it to your advantage can help bridge the gap between them by developing a broader range of soundscapes for your brand.

 Corporate ad music is usually considered more rigid and associated with short repetitions.
-Commercial music is typically seen as more artistic and approachable with a wider expression and an ability to play on human emotions, thereby creating a stronger connection with the audience.
+Commercial music is typically seen as more artistic and approachable with a broader expression and an ability to play on human emotions, thereby creating a stronger connection with the audience.
 By expanding the scope of your branded musical content, you can connect more profoundly with your target audience.
 When using the artistic approach to your branded music content, you convey honesty to your audience, which is the ultimate soft brand value.
-However, you do need to have consistency in your choice of music to tie it together and make it part of your brand.
+However, you need to have consistency in your choice of music to tie it together and make it part of your brand.

 It is important to ensure that your audio brand sounds original.
-To do this, you first need to examine your choice of sounds in comparison to your competitors’ musical branding.
+To do this, you first need to examine your choice of sounds compared to your competitors’ musical branding.
 Analyze their use of style, themes, and instrumentation.
 What melody and tempo do they employ?
 Do they use acoustic or electronic instrumentation?
 This will help you measure how your current brand sounds compare to the industry benchmark.

 Playing on nostalgia can be quite effective.
 When you stir up memories of the past, you are more likely to tap into the viewer’s emotions.
-The old intro to PlayStation 1 is a good example of this.
+The old intro to PlayStation 1 is an excellent example of this.
 Playing that tune will bring back the childhood memories of the many who were kids in the 80s, and the soundscape can effectively fill viewers with old feelings of joy and excitement, which are powerful emotions to tap into as a brand.

 By using the music from the audiences’ childhood, your brand can quickly create a connection to a past filled with strong emotions.
 When creating a soundscape that targets your audience, it can be effective to try and reference the sounds of the cartoons, sports, TV shows, or other aspects of pop-culture popular from their childhood and youth.
-You should also remember that some cultural phenomena now have nostalgic value for more than one generation, such as 80s music which is still being enjoyed even by younger generations who weren’t even born back when this music in fashion.
+You should also remember that some cultural phenomena now have nostalgic value for more than one generation, such as 80s music, which is still being enjoyed even by younger generations who weren’t even born back when this music in fashion.

 When you aim to create a sense of urgency in your target audience, it can be hard to do so through music alone.
 You need to synchronize your soundscape with additional sensory calls-to-action, such as a sudden change in volume or tempo, or through the introduction of new vocals, instruments, or voice-overs.
 A departure from the main tonal narrative combined with a visual cue can also do the trick.

 As mentioned in the beginning, you shouldn’t treat your brand music as an afterthought.
 This simply won’t cut it when you want to create multisensory brand experiences to drive conversion.
 Music shouldn’t be considered just an accessory since this will make the brand message seem inconsistent and waste the branding potential of the medium.
-Instead you need to create a consistent audio brand to ensure that the content comes across as strong and coherent.
+Instead, you need to create a consistent audio brand to ensure that the content comes across as strong and coherent.